facundoolano/feedi/README.md

 - previewing articles by dragging an url to the search box

 ## Advanced features
+### Bulk import/export feeds from csv and OPML files

+`make feed-load` will load feeds from a local `feeds.csv` file.
+A [sample file](https://github.com/facundoolano/feedi/blob/HEAD/feeds.csv) is included in the repo in case you want to see some content right away.

+There's also a `make feed-load-opml` to import a list of RSS feeds from a `feeds.opml` file in the [OPML format](https://en.wikipedia.org/wiki/OPML).

+There are analogous `make feed-dump` and `make feed-dump-opml` targets to export feed data from the app.

 ### Mastodon account setup

 One or more Mastodon accounts can be added to ingest the user home feed and notifications.